-Taking care of your mind during this difficult time is incredibly important, whether you are isolating at home or staying home under the new rules it can be tough to keep routine, get outdoors and keep yourself busy.
+Taking care of your mind and body is incredibly important, and with Kent's rolling landscapes, coastal views and glorious gardens, we happen to think our little corner of the world is the perfect place to get outdoors, unwind and reconnect with nature.
 If you are able to, heading out into your local area is a great way to refresh yourself, yet if you aren’t there’s online courses for topics such as photography to keep your mind occupied and working efficiently.

 Please follow Government guidance and do not travel outside your local area, only visiting these places if you live close to them.